JackAdams/constellation/README.md

 `menuContentTemplate` is rendered in the strip at the top of the main content area of the tab that appears when the tab is open.

+`subMenuContentTemplate` is rendered just below the menu strip of the tab, but above the main content.
+This part is fixed, while the main content scrolls.
+It gives some extra space to work with if you can't fit everything you need in the menu content strip.

 `mainContentTemplate` is rendered in the space for the main content when a tab is open.

 You can set `active: false` in the object above if you don't want your plugin to be shown automatically (the user can make it visible through the "Config" tab).